littletoyrobots/EUCMonitoringRedux/Installation.md

    $LastCmd.EndExecutionTime.Subtract($LastCmd.StartExecutionTime).TotalSeconds
    ```

-1. Set the telegraf service run as a user with appropriate permissions to run the scripts.
+1. Set the telegraf service Log On to a user with appropriate permissions to run the scripts.
+Read-Only administrator role should be fine.

-- As this grows, more scripts and dashboards will be created.
+- NOTE: As this grows, more scripts and dashboards will be created.
 There might be one big easy script eventually, or a json fed script that calls the smaller functions, but for now, we're starting small.

 ### Uninstall